kubiak-calpoly/csc-437-examples/workbooks/3-Components/webc.md

 </section>
 ```

 We can define a component in HTML, and style it with CSS, but to be really useful, our component needs the ability to do something.
-We need to implement some interactions, and to do that, we will need Javascript.
+We need to implement some interactions, and to do that, we will need to handle events.

 Let's implement a dropdown menu, like the **File** menu in most desktop applications.
 There are two parts to the dropdown component: